From food to fashion and everything in between. Your bumper guide to the best weekend markets in London

 If it is ingredients you’re after, you will find a tempting selection of oils and vinegars, as well as olives, salami, and breads.

 Cabbages & Frocks Market is open each Saturday from 11am to 5pm.
+Note: at the time of writing the market was temporarily closed, check back on their Facebook for more information.

 Practical Tips and Maps for London’s Weekend Markets